jcaillon/valet/extras/lib-valet.md

 It will add empty strings to the arrays that are too short.

 - $@: **array names** _as string_:
-      The arrays (global variable names) to make the same size.
+      The variable names of each array to transform.

 ```bash
 array::makeArraysSameSize "array1" "array2" "array3"